Shop

 The Good: Tallow (specifically grass-fed tallow) just happens to be the best thing to use on human skin because:

-• of it's similarity to sebum (meaning it soaks in waaaay deep into the layers of the skin)
+• of it's similarity to sebum (meaning it soaks waaaay deep into the layers of the skin)

-• it's the highest source of a little known (but suuuper important) essential fatty acid called CLA that's responsible for our skin holding onto moisture (I know right...mind blown 🤯...)...more on this guy below.
+• it's the highest source of a little known (but suuuper important) essential fatty acid called CLA, that's responsible for our skin holding onto moisture (I know right...mind blown 🤯...)...more on this guy below.

 The Bad: Tallow is thick, so if you use too much, your arms are going to slide on every surface you lean on like you dipped your forearms in butter.